Our Spa has been around for a long time with many changes over the

 I wouldn't be wearing my best swimsuit though because the minerals in the water tend to rot the material.
 Hired swimwear is available.

-There is a lot of choice to be had when you go to the Poly Pools as we call it.
+There is a lot of choice to be had when you go to the 'Poly Pools' as we still tend to call it.

 © Family Pools

 As the name suggests this is for families with children.
 There is a